smetanadvorak/alpes_hand_interface/README.md

 (UNDER REVISION)

-Proportional control is continuous version of setting a gesture.
+Proportional control is a continuous version of setting a gesture.
 It makes the hand to perform a grasp up to a specific degree between 0 (no grasp) and 1 (maximal grasping force).
 Available grasps are listed in __AlpesProsthesis.py__, class __GRASPS__ (see its comments for details).
 List can be extened.
 To set up proportional control, run:
 ```python